-The School of Engineering and Built Environment held its annual prize-giving ceremony on the 26th June to celebrate the outstanding academic achievement of its top students.
+The School of Computing, Engineering and Built Environment held its annual prize-giving ceremony on the 26th June to celebrate the outstanding academic achievement of its top students.

 Graduates, students and academics from across the School were joined by key stakeholders, including industry leaders and professional institutions, to celebrate student successes in areas such as construction management, building surveying, quantity surveying, civil, mechanical, electronic and environmental engineering, as well as networking and computing web systems development and digital security.